-Alanna also writes freelance magazine and newspaper articles, researches television documentaries and makes radio documentaries for CBC.
-She is a regular contributor to the New York Times science section, CBC’s Quirks & Quarks and Canadian Geographic Magazine.
-Alanna is also a prolific, inspirational public speaker.
+Being a journalist, I also write freelance magazine and newspaper articles and occasionally make radio documentaries for CBC.
+I have done work for the New York Times science section, CBC’s Quirks & Quarks, National Geographic, The Guardian, GQ India, The United Church Observer and Canadian Geographic Magazine.

-Alanna’s first degree is in Latin literature and English literature from Trinity College at the University of Toronto.
-Her second, a bachelor of applied arts in journalism, is from Ryerson University in Toronto.
-Alanna has an honorary Doctor of Sacred Letters from Trinity College, U of Toronto and an honorary Doctor of Laws from the U of Regina.
+My first degree is in Latin literature and English literature from Trinity College at the University of Toronto.
+My second, a bachelor of applied arts in journalism, is from Ryerson University in Toronto.
+I have an honorary Doctor of Sacred Letters from Trinity College, U of Toronto and an honorary Doctor of Laws from the U of Regina.

-She started her career as a journalist at Canada’s The Financial Post where she covered the real estate market, the Robert Campeau and Reichmann business interests, and the Canadian banking industry.
-She won two awards for her coverage of the collapse of the Campeau empire.
+I started my career as a journalist at Canada’s The Financial Post where I covered the real estate market, the Robert Campeau and Reichmann business interests, and the Canadian banking industry.
+I won two awards for my coverage of the collapse of the Campeau empire.

-After three years at The Post, she moved to Canada’s National Newspaper, The Globe and Mail, to write about social trends and statistics.
-Eventually, she became the national Calgary correspondent for The Globe and then, back in Toronto after six years, a feature writer on earth sciences.
-She won four major national and international awards during her stint at The Globe.
+After three years at The Post, I moved to Canada’s National Newspaper, The Globe and Mail, to write about social trends and statistics.
+Eventually, I became the national Calgary correspondent for The Globe and then, back in Toronto after six years, a feature writer on earth sciences.
+I won four major national and international awards during my stint the.

-She left daily journalism in 2004 after 17 years to devote herself to writing popular science books and magazine articles.
+I left daily journalism in 2004 after 17 years to focus on writing popular science books and magazine articles and, eventually, plays.